-The statutory basis for a prospectus liability claim is provided in articles 752 and 1156(3) CO (this is a federal law that leaves no room for additional cantonal or state law).
-Such a claim can be brought against any person who was involved in the preparation of a prospectus or similar statements, which contain inaccurate, misleading or omitted information or are in breach of statutory requirements.
+The statutory basis for a prospectus liability claim is provided in article 69 FinSA (this is a federal law that leaves no room for additional cantonal or state law).
+Such a claim can be brought against any person who was involved in the preparation of a prospectus, key information document or similar statement, which contain inaccurate, misleading or omitted information or are in breach of statutory requirements.
 A liability claim can be brought for both wilful and negligent conduct.